VanCoding/mca.js/readme.md

 ###Methods

-- **open( cb )** Opens a mca-file for reading/writing.
-Call this function before everything else.
-  - cb: function(err){}
-- **init( cb )** Loads the offset & sector table into memory to keep track of unused space in the file.
-Before calling write functions, it is neccessary to call this function first.
-For read operations, it is not neccessary, but it speeds it up, though.
-  - cb: function(err){}
 - **read( x, y, cb )** Read a chunk from the region
   - x: int The x-coordinate of the chunk.
 Must be between 0 and 31.
   - y: int The y-coordinate of the chunk.
 Must be between 0 and 31.